Dr. Avinash Waikar

 CRLA Level III Certified Tutor

-Hi, I’m Folorunsho, a sophomore majoring in Biology.
-After graduation, I plan to attend medical school or graduate school.
+Hi, I’m Folorunsho, a senior majoring in Biology and minoring in chemistry.
+After graduation, I plan to attend medical school.

 Lastly, one of my favorite studying tips is writing well-ordered notes in your own words that include drawings and color.